push23/surzhik-layout/readme.md

 # Surzhik

-A Mac keyboard layout for Ukrainian patriots.
+A Mac keyboard layout for russian-speaking Ukrainian patriots.

 # Installation